mulby/edx-documentation/en_us/students/source/SFD_prerequisites.rst

 Entrance Exam
 **************************

-When a course requires an entrance exam, you can enroll in the course, and the course appears on your Student Dashboard.
+If you enroll in a course that requires an entrance exam, the course appears on your Student Dashboard.
+However, you cannot access all released course content immediately.

-When you access course content, the course opens to the **Course Info** page.
+The first time that you access the course, the course opens to the **Course Info** page.
+On the left side of the page, instead of seeing sections that contain lessons in the course accordion, you only see one section.
-This page might contain information about the entrance exam.
-In addition to the **Course Info** page, you can see one section in the course accordion on the left.
 The name of this section is usually **Entrance Exam**, though it may have another name in your course.

 (screen shot)